kleinerman/dobie/docs/controller_installation.rst

   set nowritebackup

-To be able to paste text using the medium button of the mouse in a gnome-terminal, edit ``/usr/share/vim/vim80/defaults.vim`` and comment out the following lines:
+To be able to paste text using the medium button of the mouse in a gnome-terminal, create the following file ``/root/.vimrc`` with the following file:

 .. code-block::

-  "if has('mouse')
-  "  set mouse=a
+  set mouse-=a
-  "endif

 Set the hostname in ``/etc/hostname`` as ``dobie-cN`` where N is the number of controller just to identify it easy.